Skip to main content

 Permits

-A permit for disposition is required, and the death must be registered with the local registrar within the statutory window.
+A permit for disposition from the local registrar is required (Health & Safety Code §103050), and the death must be registered before disposition.

 Who handles the body